Limassol: Economy

 Limassol has become a major centre for tourism, trade, and services.
 The city offers numerous museums and archaeological sites for visitors.
 It attracts a diverse range of tourists, especially during the extended summer season, accommodated within a wide variety of hotels and apartments available.

-The Limassol coastline, known as “The Limassol Riviera”, is undergoing a significant construction boom that began in late 2013 with new legislation encouraging development; becoming Europe's newest riviera.
+The Limassol coastline, known as "The Limassol Riviera", is undergoing a significant construction boom that began in late 2013 with new legislation encouraging development; becoming Europe's newest riviera.
 Since then, hundreds of new housing units and mushrooming businesses are introduced to the community annually.
-Currently, over 70 buildings taller than 50m are proposed or under construction, including 32 skyscrapers.
-Among these is “ONE", Cyprus’s tallest tower and Europe’s tallest seafront residential building.
-Another notable project is the “City of Dreams Mediterranean (CoDM)”, the first and largest integrated resort in Europe.
-In 2023, CoDM received the Seven Stars Luxury Hospitality and Lifestyle Award for “Best New Luxury Casino Resort in the World".
+Currently, over 70 buildings taller than 50 m are proposed or under construction, including 32 skyscrapers.
+Among these is One Limassol, Cyprus's tallest tower and Europe's tallest seafront residential building.
+Another project is the "City of Dreams Mediterranean (CoDM)", the first and largest integrated resort in Europe.
+In 2023, CoDM received the Seven Stars Luxury Hospitality and Lifestyle Award for "Best New Luxury Casino Resort in the World".